alonitac/DevOpsBootcampUPES/tutorials/docker_volumes.md

 Volumes and bind mounts let you share files between the host machine and container so that you can persist data even after the container is stopped.

 As opposed to volumes and bind mounts, a **tmpfs mount** is temporary file system, and only persisted in the host memory (RAM).
-When the container **stops**, the tmpfs mount is removed, and files written there won’t be persisted.
+When the container **stops**, the tmpfs mount is removed, and files written there won't be persisted.

-This is useful to temporarily store sensitive files that you don’t want to persist in either the host or the container writable layer.
+This is useful to temporarily store sensitive files that you don't want to persist in either the host or the container writable layer.

 To use a tmpfs mount in a container, use the `--tmpfs` flag.
 There is no source for tmpfs mounts.
 The following example creates a tmpfs mount at `/ap`p in a Nginx container.